What to do if my Windows computer starts slow

-Running Microsoft ScanDisk and Defrag or similar disk utilities on the computer can help verify the hard drive has no errors, as well as make sure the data on the hard drive is organized in the most efficient method.
+Using Microsoft ScanDisk and Defrag or similar disk utilities can help verify your hard drive is running free of errors, as well as make sure the data on the hard drive is organized in the most efficient manner possible.
 We suggest running both of these utilities at least once every few months.

 Insufficient hard drive space

 Update drivers and Windows

 Corrupt, incorrect, or out-of-date drivers can cause a number of different issues.
 Make sure your computer has the latest drivers as well as any available Microsoft Windows updates.

 Format and reinstall